Four types of website content

-Successful website copywriting means creating a website that people want to use.
-You can employ psychology such as social proof to enhance your users’ experience (UX).
+Website content is all about creating a website that people actually want to use.
+You can enhance your users’ experience (UX) by employing psychology such as social proof .
 You also need to organise your web copy so that you can present it to your users in a way that is easy for them to understand and to navigate.
 Properly organised web copy is based on an understanding of your users’ needs.
 Look at your content from your user’s perspective.

 There are four types of website content: